-Working in the timber milling business for a number of years we noticed many people were interested in the finish of Japanese burnt timber Yakisugi (Shou sugi ban.)
+Working in the timber milling business for a number of years we noticed many people were interested in the finish that reduced the maintenance requirements of timber cladding and Japanese burnt timber addressed this issue.

-As timber professionals we could see excellent benefits to the end user from a process that made the timber stronger, more stable and maintenance free.
+As timber professionals we could see excellent benefits to the end user from the yakisugi process that made the timber stronger, more stable and maintenance free.

-With what we learnt in Japan, we started to experiment with different effective burning techniques.
-After 1000s of hours and twice as many meters of timber we made good progress.
-Today we are very excited to say we now offer Yakisugi Japanese burning for all your projects.
+With what we learnt in Japan, we started to experiment with yakisugi using different effective burning techniques.
+After 1000s of hours and tenfold as many meters of timber we made good progress.
+Now we are very excited to say we have been offering Yakisugi Japanese charred cladding since 2018.